 - Bring CICO access to women using mobile agent models that travel to women

-- Cluster agents together rather than working alone to make transactions look risky
+- Cluster agents together rather than working alone to make transactions look less risky

 Over the next couple of years, CGAP will work with partners to test gender-intentional approaches to CICO network development.
 We will continue to document lessons learned and best practice.